 Russell’s is open for breakfast, lunch, and dinner.
 Breakfast consists of full and continental buffet options.
 Lunch and dinner selections are classic American and local fare.

 Russell’s Fireside Dining Room boasts numerous farm-to-table menu items that allow you to taste authentic regional cuisine including fruits, vegetables, meats, and other products.

-Lunch will cost around $10-15 per person, while dinner entrees are more expensive at around $25 per plate.
+Breakfast and lunch will cost around $10-$20 per person, while dinner entrees are more expensive at around $25-$40 per plate.

 Yes!
 There are plenty more dining options outside the park for you to check out.
 If you are on the east side of the park, search for restaurants in St. Mary, East Glacier, Babb, or Browning.

 If you are on the west side of the park, you could find restaurants in West Glacier, Coram, Hungry Horse, Kalispell, Columbia Falls, or Whitefish.

 Some favorites of mine are The Cattle Baron Supper Club (Babb), Two Sisters (between Babb and St. Mary), Johnson’s (St. Mary), Serrano’s (East Glacier), Josephine’s (Coram), Backslope Brewery (Columbia Falls), and Bonsai Brewery (Whitefish).

 Can You Buy Groceries in Glacier National Park?